Evil-Apple-GameGuides/BPSR_Season3_FrostBeam_Guide/index.md

 You have 2 choices with Raid Sets.
 - mastery stacking: 4 piece Season 1 + 2 piece of Season 2
-- fantasia builds / non-mastery stacking builds: 2 piece Season 1 + 4 piece of Season 2
+- non-mastery stacking builds: 2 piece Season 1 + 4 piece of Season 2

 ## Talents (boss oriented):